loiclegoff/my-app/README.md

 - useEffect (in **LeftSide** and **MiddleSide** to fetch Data)
 - useState is not required

-# Step 7 : Advanded Practice
+# Step 7 : Advanced Practice

 ## Remove Redux to use native Context of react